 Students must maintain a 3.00 cumulative average to remain in good standing.

 Graduate students whose cumulative grade point average falls below 3.00 will be placed on academic probation.
 Graduate students must raise their GPA to 3.00 by the end of the next semester (or full summer term) in which they register.
 An additional probationary semester may be granted at the discretion of the graduate dean.
-If a student fails to meet the conditions of academic probation he/she will be dismissed.
+If a student fails to meet the conditions of academic probation, they will be dismissed.
 Graduate students earning a cumulative GPA of 2.00 or lower will be dismissed from their graduate program without a probationary period.
 Graduate students admitted provisionally who fail to meet the provisions of admission are subject to dismissal.

 A graduate student earning an F grade in any course will be dismissed.
 Departments/programs reserve the right to establish an official policy in which students are not dismissed for an F grade.
 An F earned at West Chester University may not be made up at another institution of higher learning for the same course.